Report: U. of Michigan missed chances to stop doctor's abuse - WHIZ News

 Easthope died in February.

-Coaches, trainers and other staff in the university’s athletic department also did not question Anderson’s status, despite rampant rumors and even jokes among student athletes about the doctor’s behavior.
+Coaches, trainers and other staff in the university’s athletic department also did not question Anderson’s status, despite rampant rumors and even jokes among student athletes about the doctor’s behavior, the report said.

 “The fact that no one took meaningful action is particularly disturbing in light of the nature, scope, and duration of Dr. Anderson’s misconduct,” the report said in reference to athletics.